Rajasva-Raj-CODE/Flavoro-React-JS/README.md

 ## 📑 Introduction

 Food_Ordering-App:This project is a modern, feature-rich e-commerce platform designed to deliver a seamless user experience.
 Built using React for a dynamic front-end, Redux Toolkit for state management, and Tailwind CSS for responsive, clean UI design, it integrates key e-commerce functionalities such as product search, filtering, add to cart, remove from cart, and secure checkout.
 In addition, protected routes were implemented to restrict access to sensitive areas like checkout and user accounts, ensuring secure navigation.
-The application includes react-spinners for smooth, intuitive loaders, and is fully deployed on Vercel, providing a fast, scalable, and continuous integration/deployment pipeline.
+The application includes react-spinners for smooth, intuitive loaders, and is fully deployed on Vercel, providing a fast, scalable.

 ## 💻 Technologies Used
 - Vite